Privacy notice for ‘Ask the export support team a question’ service

 Contacting us

-If you have any questions about this privacy notice or how we handle your personal information, you can also write to us at:
+If you have any questions about this privacy notice or how we handle your personal information, or exercise your right as aforementioned, you can email us at:

 data.protection@trade.gov.uk